-This report is the result of the second phase of the morphodynamic analysis of the Borssele Wind Farm Zone (BWFZ).
-In this phase, the results of phase I were updated on the basis of a new survey that was performed early 2015.
-The BWFZ is located just north of the Dutch-Belgian border and is sub-divided into four sites with a combined area of approximately 234km^2 .
+This report is the result of phase IIb of the morphodynamic analysis of the Borssele Wind Farm Zone (BWFZ).
+In this phase, the results of phase I (and IIa) were updated on the basis of a new survey that was performed mid-2015.
+The BWFZ is located just north of the Dutch-Belgian border and is sub-divided into five sites with a combined area of approximately 234km2.
 The morphology of the system is classified as highly dynamic, with a complex bathymetry consisting of static (in the timespan between 2000 and 2015), shore-parallel sandbanks overlain with dynamic shore-perpendicular sand waves.
 Within the area, opposing migration directions for the sand waves were found with sand going towards SW-direction and to the opposing NE-direction (with a variation of up to 30° in both directions).

-In this report, sand wave characteristics were determined for the combined area of WFS-1 and WFS-II as well as for the individual sites by means of consistent tracking of crest and trough points of individual sand waves from various transects of 1750 meter, equally distributed throughout the BWFZ.
-The sand waves in WFS-I and WFS-II have a wavelength between 130 and 430 meters, a wave height between 1.9 and 5.9 meters and migration speeds in the order of -1.7m/yr (in NEdirection) to 1.9 m/yr (in the governing SW-direction).
+In this report, sand wave characteristics were determined for the combined area of WFS-III, which includes the newly appointed innovation site WFS-V, and WFS-IV as well as for the individual sites by means of consistent tracking of crest and trough points of individual sand waves from various transects of 1750 meter, equally distributed throughout the BWFZ.
+The sand waves in WFS-III and WFS-IV have a wavelength between 120 and 430 meters, a wave height between 1.6 and 7.0 meters and migration speeds in the order of -1.6m/yr (i.e. in NE-direction) to 1.8m/yr (in the governing SW-direction).